Year-End Tax Checklist for Texas-Based Businesses

 As 2025 draws to a close, Texas business owners should start preparing their books, reviewing deductions, and ensuring compliance with the IRS and the Texas Comptroller.
 This year-end tax checklist will help you close out strong and set up a smooth financial start for 2026.

-Ensure accuracy in your Profit & Loss Statement, Balance Sheet, and Cash Flow Statement.
-Look for red flags like unexplained expenses or missing revenue.
+Check your Profit & Loss, Balance Sheet, and Cash Flow reports.
+Spot red flags like unclassified expenses or missing income.

-Have you made all four quarterly payments?
-Use IRS Form 1040-ES and make final adjustments now to avoid penalties in Q1 2026.
+Ensure you’ve made all four IRS Form 1040-ES payments.
+Adjust now to avoid Q1 2026 penalties.

-Now’s the time to invest in deductible business expenses—equipment, marketing, retirement plans, and more.
-See our Tax Saving Strategies blog for ideas.
+Now’s the time to invest in deductible items like equipment or retirement plans.
+Check our 2025 Tax Saving Strategies.

-If applicable, reconcile physical stock with your books.
-This ensures accurate COGS (Cost of Goods Sold) reporting.
+If applicable, reconcile physical stock with books to ensure accurate COGS reporting.

-Make final contributions to SEP IRAs, Solo 401(k)s, or SIMPLE IRAs.
-These are powerful tax-reduction tools, often overlooked by business owners.
+Make last-minute contributions to SEP IRAs, Solo 401(k)s, or SIMPLE IRAs to lower 2025 taxes.

-Store copies of bank statements, invoices, receipts, payroll reports, and tax filings.
-Keep records organized for at least 3–7 years.
+Save all reports, receipts, statements, and tax filings securely.
+Retain records for at least 3–7 years.

-Meet with a licensed CPA in Texas to catch potential red flags and finalize deductions.
-We’re here to help—book your free consultation today.
+Meet with a licensed CPA in Texas to catch red flags and finalize deductions.
+Book your free consultation.

 FAQs